rdswift/picard-docs-restructure/SETUP_AND_PROCESSING.md

 #### Stable Versions

 These are branches containing the stable documentation for released versions of the software.
-They are named for the major version of the release in the form `{major version}.x` such as `2.x` or `3.x`.
+They are named for the major version of the release in the form `{major}.{minor}` such as `2.13` or `3.0`.

-- These branches will be automatically published as the branch name version (e.g. `2.x`) on ReadTheDocs whenever changes are merged to the branch.
+- These branches will be automatically published as the branch name version (e.g. `2.13`) on ReadTheDocs whenever changes are merged to the branch.
 - The highest numbered branch will automatically be published as the `stable` version on ReadTheDocs.
 - The `master` branch will typically be merged into the highest numbered stable version branch when translations are updated or when the updated point version of the software documented in the `master` branch is released.
-It is unusual for pull requests to target a stable branch unless some functionality of a higher major version of the software has been backported to an earlier major release (e.g. a new configuration option in the version `3.x` release is backported to the `2.x` version).
+It is unusual for pull requests to target a stable branch unless some functionality of a higher major version of the software has been backported to an earlier major release (e.g. a new configuration option in the version `3.0` release is backported to the `2.13` version).

 #### Next Version